gladbuilder/Anonymous-Attestation/README.md

-# Anonymous-Attestation
+# Anonymous Attestation

 A privacy-preserving attestation system built on the Stacks blockchain using Clarity smart contracts, enabling users to prove attributes without revealing sensitive personal information.

 ## Overview

-u-eunice implements a selective disclosure attestation system that allows users to obtain privacy-preserving credentials and selectively disclose attributes on-chain without revealing raw data.
+This system implements a selective disclosure attestation platform that allows users to obtain privacy-preserving credentials and selectively disclose attributes on-chain without revealing raw data.
 The system uses a hybrid approach combining on-chain credential registries with off-chain proof generation.

 ## Architecture